MicrosoftDocs/entra-docs/docs/identity/saas-apps/hpe-aruba-networking-edgeconnect-orchestrator-tutorial.md

 	![Screenshot shows how to configure SSO Endpoint.](https://github.com/MicrosoftDocs/entra-docs/assets/8731469/b6a994a2-8208-43b4-a3b9-250fdbcc6c37)

 1. On the Orchestrator Remote Authentication Server dialog, set the **Default role** field.
 Example: SuperAdmin.
-(This is the last item on the dropdown list)
+(This is the last item on the dropdown list.)
 The Default role is needed if you did not define Role Based Access Control (RBAC) in the user attributes in the Attributes & Claims section.

 1. Click **Save** on the Remote Authentication Server dialog.